gitter-badger/solvebio/README.md

 [Public issue tracker](https://github.com/solvebio/SolveBio/issues) for the whole SolveBio platform.
 To post an issue, you'll need a [GitHub account](https://www.github.com/signup).
 You can also email us anytime at [support@solvebio.com](mailto:support@solvebio.com).

+For questions about our developer API, please [see the API documentation first](https://docs.solvebio.com).

 ## What is SolveBio?